x-cellent/kubernetes-cluster-demo/README.md

 This also gives configuration flexibility, allowing you to setup the cluster and nodes however you wish, rather than having to deal with the configuration options allowed by a managed service.

+A managed Kubernetes cluster is preferable to a self-managed one if and only if the following conditions are met:

+You wish to remain on a single cloud.
+You do not require the most recent Kubernetes releases.
+You're ready to delegate vulnerability patching to your cloud provider.

 ### Kubernetes tools to Create and Control Clusters
 among the tools used to spawn and manage a kubernetes clusters, hereby I have listed some of them:
 - Kubeadm – a toolkit providing the best-practice ways to create Kubernetes clusters.
 It is aimed at ensuring a quick and easy set up of the minimum viable cluster.